Energy efficient – somewhat. But how about quality?

 I’m not sure an HVAC contractor is the right company to be doing solar electric installations, unless that’s a major separate part of their business.
 (It’s a very different set of technical skills than those of the HVAC technician, after all.)

-As I point out in Solar powered air conditioning, you are far better off to invest your extra cash in energy efficiency upgrades (such as increased insulation, better windows, energy saving window coverings, additional deciduous trees on southern and eastern exposures to reduce sun exposure to your house, and of course the most energy efficient air conditioner you can afford) than to buy solar panels to generate the electricity to power your air conditioner.
+And as I point out in Solar powered air conditioning, you are far better off to invest your extra cash in energy efficiency upgrades (such as increased insulation, better windows, energy saving window coverings, additional deciduous trees on southern and eastern exposures to reduce sun exposure to your house, and of course the most energy efficient air conditioner you can afford) than to buy solar panels to generate the electricity to power your air conditioner.
 (As I also point out, there are actually much more efficient solar powered air conditioning systems that use solar heat, rather than solar photovoltaics, to run an evaporative or absorption based cooling system.)
 And if you are really serious about saving electricity, you’ll also want to work hard to minimize your need to run a cooling system at all, rather than find one you can run on solar panels.

 In brief: reasonable efficiency and noise levels; quality problems